This page was printed on:

 Individualized education plan

-An individualized education plan (IEP) provides specialized instruction and services to help children with a disability as deﬁned by the law.
+An individualized education plan (IEP) provides special instruction and services to help children with a disability as deﬁned by the law.
 It is an agreement between parents and a child’s school to address the child’s unique learning issues and meet their educational goals.
 If you feel that your child needs more help at school, talk to their teacher about an IEP.

 “It’s hard enough being a teenager.
 Adding a medication to the list of things to worry about makes it that much harder.
 Take your medicine.
 That medication will allow you to embrace the many highs that life has in store for you.”— Bill Coon, pediatric heart and adult heart/kidney recipient

-Teens: risky behaviors
+Teens: Risky behaviors

 Kids face unique challenges as they get older.
 When your child enters the teen years, things change.
 Your child may pull away from you and participate in riskier behaviors.
 This is part of normal teen development, but it is important to stay engaged to help keep your child safe.

 Transplant recipients need to stick to a treatment plan to stay healthy.
 Your transplant team may refer to this as adherence.
 It includes keeping appointments, completing lab work and medical tests, and managing medications.
 Younger children depend on parents and caring adults to handle scheduling conﬂicts, health concerns and problems with medications.
 As your child gets older, adherence can become a challenge.
 Research shows an increased risk of rejection during teen years, and lack of adherence can be a factor (“Adherence and medical outcomes in pediatric liver transplant recipients who transition to adult services.”
 Annunziato, et al. Pediatric Transplant, 2007).

 Seeking independence is a normal developmental milestone for teens.
 They naturally start to spend more time with friends and strive to ﬁt in.
 Not all teens share with their friends that they have had a transplant.
 This may make it tougher for them to take medications on time and can lead to non-adherence.